monadius/vscode-hol-light/README.md

     Moves the cursor to the end of a highlighted text in the active text editor.

+1) **HOL Light: Index File and its Dependencies**

+    Parses the active file and its dependencies and adds top level definitions to a global index.
+This command should be invoked when `hol-light.autoIndex` is `false` or after updating `hol-light.rootPaths`.

 1) **HOL Light: Set HOL Light Path**

     Opens a dialog where a path to HOL Light should be selected.
 This path is required for enabling autocompletion for items defined in the HOL Light `Help` directory.